-- Higher Risk Borrowers Allowed: The creation of a third Main Street program referred to as the Main Street Priority Loan Facility (MSPLF) to accommodate borrowers with higher leverage/risk profile but increased retained risk of 15% by Eligible Lenders (defined below) compared to 5% retained risk for Eligible Lenders under the Main Street New Loan Facility (MSNLF); - Foreign Banks and Non-banks as Eligible Lenders: The U.S. branches or agencies of foreign banks and the U.S. intermediate holding companies of foreign banks will be Eligible Lenders and, while non-banks are not currently Eligible Lenders, the Federal Reserve is considering options to expand the list of Eligible Lenders; - EBITDA Simplified and Alternative Underwriting Metrics Considered: Borrowers will be permitted to use the definition of EBITDA in their existing loan agreements rather than the fixed definition initially provided and the Federal Reserve and Treasury will be evaluating the feasibility of allowing asset-based borrowers and non-profit organizations to borrow using alternative underwriting metrics; - Smaller Loan Size Permitted: Reduction in the minimum loan size for the MSPLF and MSNLF from \$1,000,000 to \$500,000; - Larger Borrowers Eligible: Increase in size of eligible borrowers for the MSELF from 10,000 to 15,000 employees or from \$2.5 billion to \$5.0 billion in 2019 total revenue; - Larger Loan Size Permitted: Increase in maximum loan size for the MSELF from \$150 million to \$200 million subject to limitations of other existing debt and leverage restrictions of 6x pro forma EBITDA; - Dividend Flexibility: Greater flexibility to pay dividends and other capital distributions for a tax pass-through entity to the extent reasonably required to cover owners' tax obligations; and - Interest Rate Basis, Repayment Terms, and Accounting Treatment Simplified: The shift in interest rate basis for loans from SOFR to the more commonly used LIBOR, simplification of required principal amortization, and confirmation of the "true sale" treatment for all Main Street loans sold by the Eligible Lender to the Main Street SPV.
+- Higher Risk Borrowers Allowed: The creation of a third Main Street program referred to as the Main Street Priority Loan Facility (MSPLF) to accommodate borrowers with higher leverage/risk profile but with the same interest rate and Eligible Lender (defined below) retained interest of 5%; - Foreign Banks and Non-banks as Eligible Lenders: The U.S. branches or agencies of foreign banks and the U.S. intermediate holding companies of foreign banks will be Eligible Lenders and, while non-banks are not currently Eligible Lenders, the Federal Reserve is considering options to expand the list of Eligible Lenders; - EBITDA Simplified and Alternative Underwriting Metrics Considered: Borrowers will be permitted to use the definition of EBITDA in their existing loan agreements rather than the fixed definition initially provided and the Federal Reserve and Treasury will be evaluating the feasibility of allowing asset-based borrowers and non-profit organizations to borrow using alternative underwriting metrics; - Smaller Loan Size Permitted: Reduction in the minimum loan size for the MSPLF and MSNLF from \$1,000,000 to \$250,000 with the MSELF remaining at \$10 million; - Larger Borrowers Eligible: Increase in size of eligible borrowers for the MSELF from 10,000 to 15,000 employees or from \$2.5 billion to \$5.0 billion in 2019 total revenue; - Larger Loan Size Permitted: Increase in maximum loan size for the MSELF from \$200 million to \$300 million and for the MSPLF from \$25 to \$50 million subject to limitations of other existing debt and leverage restrictions of 6x pro forma EBITDA.
+For the MSNLF, the maximum loan size increased from \$25 to \$35 million subject to leverage restrictions of 4x pro forma EBITDA;